FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 * You'll encounter some unexpected error during the production rollout.
 * If something goes sideways, many of your users will be impacted, since they were all being migrated.

 A variant of this approach is to segment your users, and migrate them segment by segment.
-For example, it may be possible to move the users of each application to the new user data store, one application at a time.
+For example, it may be possible to move the users of each application to the new user datastore, one application at a time.

 ## FusionAuth's support for the big bang